Trinity College Dublin

 A communicative approach is adopted where emphasis is placed on the spoken language and on conversation.
 Grammar is taught in context, as it is needed.
 Reading and writing opportunities are limited.

-An email will be sent to the College community in September regarding Michaelmas Term classes and will include information on timetables and registration.
-Staff and students will be asked to select one course based on the class level, and also to select the day and time which best suits them to attend a class at that level.
+The Hilary Term timetable will be available on this page shortly.
+Dates, times and classrooms for each level will be listed in the timetable.
+Staff and students will be asked to select one course based on the level most suited to them, and also to select the day and time on which they can attend a class at that level.
 Each registered learner will attend one class per week (c.
-50 minutes) for six weeks.
+50 minutes) for eight weeks.

 Opportunities to speak Irish